Trump 'bringing out the military' to protect U.S. border: tweet

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he was “bringing out the military” to protect the U.S. border as a caravan of Central American migrants continued to trek through Mexico to the United States.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he was “bringing out the military” to protect the U.S. border as a caravan of Central American migrants continued to trek through Mexico to the United States, but gave no other details.

 “I am bringing out the military for this National Emergency.
 They will be stopped!”
 Trump wrote in a post on Twitter.